john-science/john-science.github.io/_drafts/2016-11-09-rock-climbing-knots.md

 ### <a name="doublefisherman"></a>Double Fisherman

+> Uses: join two ends of rope, creating a loop of cord

-The double fisherman is used to turn a length of cord into a loop.
-This basic knot lets people build anchors with cord (as opposed to slings).
+Most generally, the double fisherman is used to connect two ends of cord or rope.
+Most commonly, people use the double fisherman to create a loop of cord for anchor building.

 <a href="https://youtu.be/O6oJwedcb18?t=7" target="_blank">
 <img src="/assets/images/knots/double_fisherman_640px.png"